taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux-react/00-redux-in-react.md

     </div>
   );
 }
+# leanpub-end-insert
 ~~~~~~~~

-The final Todo application can be found in [this JS Bin](https://jsbin.com/kopohur/23/edit?html,js,console,output).
+The final Todo application can be found in [the GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/3.0.0).

 As you can imagine by now, you can connect your state everywhere to your view layer.
 You can retrieve it with `mapStateToProps()` and alter it with `mapDispatchToProps()` from everywhere in your component tree.
 These components that add this intermediate glue between view and state are called connected components.
 They are a subset of the container components from the container and presenter pattern.
 The presenter components are still clueless and don't know if the props are derived from a Redux store, from local state or actions.
 They just use these props.
 (TODO check if this is explained in the basics)